 “I’d be happier if you got in the car,” he said.
 His left hand tapped at a spot just beneath his right arm, and Dennis’ heart kicked itself into overdrive as he saw the telltale bulge of a gun beneath the man’s jacket.
 He considered running, but didn’t imagine he could get very far on foot.
 Even if he tried to jump over a fence or escape down an alleyway somewhere, he suspected he would be easily outrun.
 With trembling hands, he reached forward and tugged on the handle of the car door.

 Several millennia passed, and the man in the car finally asked “Something wrong?”
 Dennis swallowed and pulled on the handle again.
-“It’s locked,” he managed to say.

 “Oh.
 Sorry.”
 There was a click from the door, and a third attempt at pulling the handle opened it.
 Dennis slid into the passenger seat, dimly aware that his panic had given way to a sense of resolute dread.
 The window next to him rolled back up, cutting off the sounds from outside.
 It left the car silent, save for the hum of the motor and the whisper of the heater.
 For several agonizing moments, nothing was said, and the car remained where it was.